-HSC can be produced with all of the cements and cement replacements normally available in the Singapore, including Portland cement, sulfate-resisting Portland cement, and combinations with pulverised fuel ash and ground granulated blast furnace silica fume slag.
-High early strength cements should preferably be avoided as a rapid rise in hydration temperature may cause problems of (internal) cracks or micro-cracks due to higher cementitious material content.
+HSC can be produced with all of the cements and cement replacements normally available in Singapore, including Portland cement, sulfate-resisting Portland cement, and combinations with pulverised fuel ash and ground granulated blast furnace, silica fume slag.
+High early strength cements should preferably be avoided as a rapid rise in hydration temperature may cause problems of (internal) cracks or micro-cracks due to the higher cementitious material content.

-HSC can be produced with a wide range of aggregates, but smooth and or rounded aggregates may tend to exhibit aggregate bond failure at a relatively low strength.
+HSC can be produced with a wide range of aggregates, but smooth and/or rounded aggregates may tend to exhibit aggregate bond failure at a relatively low strength.
 Crushed rock aggregates, of 10 to 20 mm size, which are not too angular and elongated, should preferably be used.
-However, it has been found that bond to a small particle of aggregate is greater than to a large particle and for that reason smaller size aggregates (say 10 to 17 mm) tend to give better results.
+However, it has been found that bond strength between smaller size aggregates is greater than between larger size aggregates and for that reason smaller size aggregates (say 10 to 17 mm) tend to give better results.
 Fine sands should be avoided, particularly those with high absorption.